jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

 - Use of intermediate proxies between application tiers: This approach would add cost, latency, and potential points of failure.
-The more tiers that a given application has makes proxies less viable, and more expensive that enabling visibility of network traffic as described in this publication., The cost and complexity increases could be enormous in many cases.
+The more tiers that a given application has makes proxies less viable and more expensive than enabling visibility of network traffic, as described in this publication.
+The cost and complexity increases could be enormous in many cases.
 There may also be situations where intermediate proxies are not possible such as secure subnets and virtual environments.

-A significant constraint in meeting the visibility challenges attendant on TLS 1.3 are workable approaches that don't change the current TLS 1.3 standard or require the development or adoption of additional or alternative standards.
+A significant constraint in meeting the visibility challenges attendant on TLS 1.3 is the lack of workable approaches that don't change the current TLS 1.3 standard or require the development or adoption of additional or alternative standards.